swaptacular/swpt_accounts/protocol.rst

    The annual rate (in percents) at which interest accumulates on the account.
 This can be a negative number.

+min_interest_rate : float
+   A guaranteed long-term lower limit on the interest rate.
+The annual interest rate (in percents) MUST not fall under this value for at least one year.
+This can be a negative number.

 status_flags : int32
    Account status bit-flags.
 Different server implementations may use these flags for different purposes.
 The lowest 16 bits are